-Just look at the growing impact we have in the Alexandria and Arlington community:
+Just look at the growing impact we have in the Alexandria, Arlington, and Falls Church communities:

 2017: 28 classes, 196 non-unique adults reached (of course all adults are unique.
 Some of the adults we served took more than one class.
 You know what we mean…).